Atarilab/DOOM/README.md

 ```bash
 ros2 run master_manager master_node --task <insert-task-name>
 ```
-Use the `--enable-ui` argument if you want to use the terminal UI interface.
+Use the `--ui` argument if you want to use the terminal UI interface.
 Else, you can also use the joystick to control the robot.

 This repository also has a simulation mode, which allows you to run the same scripts with the `unitree_sdk` to send commands to your robot in MuJoCo.
 Note that MuJoCo is not used as a visualizer for your real robot interface but rather as a sanity test of the same script that you might run on the real robot.
 It uses a modified version of MuJoCo to behave real-time.